apache/apisix/docs/en/latest/plugins/ocsp-stapling.md

 ## Example usage

-You should creates a SSL Resource first, and the certificate of the server certificate issuer should be known.
-Normarly the fullchain certificate is work fine.
+You should create an SSL Resource first, and the certificate of the server certificate issuer should be known.
+Normally the fullchain certificate works fine.

-The SSL Resource Example like this:
+Create an SSL Resource as such:

 ```shell
 curl http://127.0.0.1:9180/apisix/admin/ssls/1 \